nih-cfde/training-rstudio-binder/GTEx/r4rnaseq-workshop.md

 </tbody>
 </table>

-In order to process the counts data using the DESEq2 pipeline, we need a corresponding file where the row names are the sample id and they match the column names of the counts file.
-We confirm this by asking if `rownames(colData) == colnames(counts)` or by checking the dimentions of each.
+To process the counts data using the DESEq2 pipeline, we need a corresponding file where the row names are the sample id and they match the column names of the counts file.
+We confirm this by asking if `rownames(colData) == colnames(counts)` or by checking the dimensions of each.

 ``` r